vcan92/Automating-Octopus-Tentacle-Installation/install_octopus_tentacle_with_choco/README.md

 Role Name
 =========

-This role install and upgrade octopus tentacle on windows servers with ansible win_chocolatey module
+This role install and upgrade octopus tentacle on windows servers with ansible's win_chocolatey module